nextflow-io/nextflow/docs/operator.rst

   implicitly returned.

-.. warning:: The branch evaluation closure must be specified inline, ie. it *cannot* be assigned to a variable and passed as argument to the operator, how it can be done with other operators.
+.. warning:: The branch evaluation closure must be specified inline, ie. it *cannot* be assigned to a variable and passed as argument to the operator, the way it can be done with other operators.

 To create a branch criteria as variable that can be passed as an argument to more than one ``branch`` operator use the ``branchCriteria`` built-in method as shown below::